-Product/Service

-TR

-Foreign Exchange

-Foreign Exchange Spot exchange GBP, SGD,

-Foreign Exchange Forwards exchange

-Foreign Exchange Swaps combinati year)

-Fixed Income

-Peso-denominated government securities and other debt instruments

-Treasury bills

-Fixed rate treasury notes (FXTNs)

-Retail treasury bonds

-Local government units bonds

-Quasi-sovereign bonds or government- owned and controlled corporate bonds

-Short and long-term commercial papers (STCPs/LTCPs)

-Global peso notes Trading of

-Corporate bonds -

-Foreign currency denominated bonds -

-Republic of the Philippines bonds -

-United States Treasury bills, notes and bonds

-Other sovereign or quasi-sovereign bonds or government-owned and controlled corporate bonds

-Corporate bonds and other debt instruments

-Interbank Money Market Market in v week or le

-Derivatives

-Interest rate swaps exchange settlement

-Cross currency swaps an agreem principal c

-Cross Currency Asset swaps a cross cu is coming

-Non-Deliverable Forward (NDF) Similar to settlement

-Bond Futures Contractua specified o

-Options (Bond & FX) Option is a (the option the buyer or currenc date).

-Structured Products Credit Linl
+Product/Service Description TREASURY Foreign Exchange Foreign Exchange Spot exchange of one currency for another currency (USD/PHP, USD vs Euro, JPY, GBP, SGD, etc.) Foreign Exchange Forwards exchange of one currency for another at a future date (USD/PHP fwd) Foreign Exchange Swaps combination of a spot FX deal and forward an FX forward (USD/PHP up to one year) Fixed Income Peso-denominated government securities and other debt instruments Treasury bills Fixed rate treasury notes (FXTNs) Retail treasury bonds Local government units bonds Quasi-sovereign bonds or government- owned and controlled corporate bonds Short and long-term commercial papers (STCPs/LTCPs) Global peso notes Trading of government and corporate debt papers for various debt issuers.
+Corporate bonds Foreign currency denominated bonds Republic of the Philippines bonds United States Treasury bills, notes and bonds Other sovereign or quasi-sovereign bonds or government-owned and controlled corporate bonds Corporate bonds and other debt instruments Interbank Money Market Market in which Banks lend to one another for a specified term (usually one week or less with majority being overnight) Derivatives Interest rate swaps exchange of interest rate cash flows, usually from fixed rate to floating rate (net settlement) (PHP IRS , USD IRS, etc.) Cross currency swaps an agreement between two parties to exchange interest payments and principal of two different currencies.
+Cross Currency Asset swaps a cross currency swap where the source of the cashflow of one of the currency is coming from an underlying asset that is assigned to the Bank.
+Non-Deliverable Forward (NDF) Similar to an FX forward but there is no exchange of cash flows (net settlement) - (USD/PHP NDF) Bond Futures Contractual obligation of the contract holder to purchase or sell a bond on a specified date at a predetermined price (G3 bond futures) Options (Bond & FX) Option is a financial derivative that represents a contract sold by one party (the option writer) to another party (the option holder).
+The contract offers the buyer the right, but not the obligation, to buy (call) or sell (put) a security or currency at an agreed-upon price (strike price) on a specific date (exercise date).
+Structured Products Credit Linked Notes, Principal Protected Notes